prorev/prorev.github.io/_posts/2021-03-09-pytorch15_reproducibility.md

 ## Reproducibility trick

 How to achieve perfect reproducibility in PyTorch?
-Here is the function you may before anything.
+Here is the function you may run before anything.

 ```python
 import torch